MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/qos-on-teams-devices.md

 description: Learn about how much bandwidth a Teams Room will use, how to control that bandwidth usage, and how to ensure your devices are optimized with the right quality of service configuration to align to your organizations requirements.
 ---

-# Quality of service (QoS) configuration on Teams Rooms
+# Quality of service (QoS) configuration on Teams Rooms devices

-Deploying one or many Microsoft Teams Rooms requires planning.
+Deploying one or many Microsoft Teams Rooms devices requires planning.
 The key considerations are your organization's network bandwidth and quality of service (QoS) configuration.

 This article explains:

-1. How much bandwidth a Teams Room will use.
+1. How much bandwidth a Teams Room device will use.
 1. How to control that bandwidth usage.
 1. How to ensure your devices are optimized with the right quality of service (QoS) configuration to align to your organizations requirements.